HarshaNalluru/ai-assisted-log-analyzer/PROJECT_PROPOSAL.md

 ## Project Goals

-- Provide a reusable backend library (in genAIScript) for AMQP log analysis, designed for integration in multiple environments (CLI, UI(react app), CI, MCP, etc.).
+- Provide a backend library (in genAIScript) for AMQP log analysis, designed for integration in multiple environments (CLI, UI(react app), CI, MCP, etc.).
 - Enable users and systems to analyze large AMQP log files efficiently.
 - Support AI-generated summaries and detailed insights for each logical chunk of the log.
 - Offer both CLI tooling and an optional interactive UI for exploring log data.